SpotCompiled/SpotC-Plus-Plus/README.md

 3. Enter the URL "[https://spotc-repo.yodaluca.dev/Scarlet%20Repo.json](https://spotc-repo.yodaluca.dev/Scarlet%20Repo.json)"
 4. Now any "SpotC" Apps will show up in Scarlet (or other sideloading apps) where you can install and update my apps easily from within Scarlet.<br/>

+You can also download from [the website](https://spotc.yodaluca.dev) and use with whatever app/service you wish.

 </details>

 ***